sharktank3800/MVC_Tech_Blog/README.md

 ## Features

-- User authentication: Users can create accounts and log in.
+- User authentication: Users can create accounts and log in
 - Post creation: Authenticated users can create, edit, and delete their blog posts.
 - User profiles: Users have profiles displaying their posts and information.